 This part is intended to require the disclosure of major customers, clients, and other sources of income to businesses in which you own an interest.
 It is not for reporting income from second jobs.
-That kind of income should be reported as a "Primary Source of Income" if it meets the reporting threshold.
+That kind of income should be reported in Part A, "Primary Sources of Income," if it meets the reporting threshold.
 You will not have anything to report unless during the disclosure period:

-- (1) You owned (either directly or indirectly in the form of an equitable or beneficial interest) more than 5% of the total assets or capital stock of a business entity (a corporation, partnership, LLC, limited partnership, proprietorship, joint venture, trust, firm, etc., doing business in Florida); and - (2) You received more than 10% of your gross income from that business entity; $\ensuremath{\textit{and}}$ - (3) You received more than \$1,500 in gross income from that business entity.
+- (1) You owned (either directly or indirectly in the form of an equitable or beneficial interest) more than 5% of the total assets or capital stock of a business entity (a corporation, partnership, LLC, limited partnership, proprietorship, joint venture, trust, firm, etc., doing business in Florida); and - (2) You received more than 10% of your gross income from that business entity; and - (3) You received more than \$1,500 in gross income from that business entity.